Certified simultaneous isotopic approximation of curves via subdivision: Background

-We call this family of algorithms symbolic-numeric algorithms for two reasons: The predicates perform exact computations using the coefficients of $f$, i.e., not merely treating $f$ as a function.
+We call these algorithms symbolic-numeric algorithms for two reasons: The predicates perform exact computations using the coefficients of $f$, that is, not merely treating $f$ as a function.
 The computations themselves are performed using arbitrary-precision floating point computations on dyadic points.
 In other words, the evaluations are exact, but leverage the speed of floating point calculations.